psathyrella/partis/manual.md

 But, it is a reasonable first approximation.
 And, more importantly, it is vastly more accurate than simply keeping every single allele which is a best match.

-Second, we re-run smith-waterman using this reduced V germline set, and apply a new method for finding any previously unknown V alleles, or V alleles which were over-aggressively pruned in the previous step.
+Second, if `--find-new-alleles` is specified, we re-run smith-waterman using this reduced V germline set, and apply a new method for finding any previously unknown V alleles, or V alleles which were over-aggressively pruned in the previous step.
 This method is too complex to describe here in detail, but can perhaps best be described as a principled, hypothesis-testing-based generalization of the [tigger](https://www.ncbi.nlm.nih.gov/pubmed/25675496) method.
 The entire resulting germline set is written to a subdirectory of `--parameter-dir`, and is used in subsequent runs instead of the initial germline set.

 We could probably do the same thing for J, but there doesn't seem to be much polymorphism, so it's probably not worthwhile.
 Doing it for D is probably not realistic.

-You can disable all of this germline set manipulation, i.e. just use the initial germline set (either imgt, or `--initial-germline-dir`), by specifying `--dont-remove-unlikely-alleles` and `--dont-find-new-alleles`.
+You can disable the allele-removal step with `--dont-remove-unlikely-alleles`.

 #### simulate